Jinger Duggar And Jeremy Vuolo Are Having A Girl, Friends Throw Baby Shower

 Putting an end to months of speculation, Jinger Duggar revealed she will break the streak of boy births in her family, much to the joy of Counting On followers.

 Jinger and Jeremy Vuolo told People they did a gender reveal on Saturday through an obstacle game, which required their family members to gulp down some ice cream before the reveal.
-The team that won was allowed to turn on a “Baby” neon sign, which then went pink.
+The team that won was allowed to turn on a neon “Baby” sign, which then went pink.

 “We could not be more excited and are eagerly anticipating meeting our little lady this summer.
 We especially love thinking forward and realizing that she will have excellent role models in both of her grandmothers, who cannot wait to shower her with love.”